Kenya-Rae/mani-and-me/README.md

 ### Acknowledgments

-- Friends and Family that tested and supported through my final project.
-Aswell the entirety of the course
+- Friends and Family who tested and supported me through my final project.
+As well as the entirety of the course
-- Tutor support for helping me during deployment and migration as there were some bugs that I wasnt able to fix.
+- Tutor support for helping me during deployment and migration as there were some bugs that I wasn't able to fix.
-- Slack community as they had helped me during my migrating progess.
-As well as this, reading through similar issue/bugs that I faced in the project.
+- Slack community as they had helped me during my migrating progress, though I had chosen to use gitpod.
+As well as this, reading through similar issues/bugs that I faced in the project.

 [Back to top](#title)